YounHoyoul/the_iconic_product/README.md

-#How to set up
+# How to set up
+## install composer
 ```
 composer install
 cp .env.example .env
 ```

-modify the .env fle to add sqlite
+## modify the .env fle to add sqlite
 ```
 DB_CONNECTION=sqlite
 DB_DATABASE=/path/the/databse/file/
 ```

-#How to run the console command
+# How to run the console command
 ```
 php artisan product::all
 ```

-#How to run unit test
+# How to run unit test
 ```
 ./vendor/bin/phpunit
 ```